bcartfall/piworkout-android/README.md

 - Single tap to start / restart timer.
 - Double tap to open settings.
 Use back button / swipe from left to go back from settings page.
+- Android TV: Open settings with "Menu" button or the following keyboard buttons: s, and Esc.

+# Notes

+It is assumed that mobile devices do not support > 1080p so it is hard coded at 1080p.
+To change this modify the `maxSupportedHeight` variable in the `onCreate()` function.

 # Licence